aws-samples/aws-iot-device-provisioning-via-sideload-reg-codes-with-s3-upload/README.md

 ## Demo

 Ensure all setup steps are complete, the API has been provisioned successfully, and the IoT client pre-requisites have been installed.

+### Overview
 The overview of the demo steps are as follows:

-1) Start IoT client
+1. Start IoT client
-2) Make API call to get registration token
+2. Make API call to get registration token
-3) Pass registration token to local IoT client
+3. Pass registration token to local IoT client
-4) The IoT client will then do the rest on its own including:
+4. The IoT client will then do the rest on its own including:
-    A) Call the Registration API with the token to get a certificate
+    1. Call the Registration API with the token to get a certificate
-    B) Initialize the MQTT client with the certificate
+    2. Initialize the MQTT client with the certificate
-    C) Call the AWS IoT Credentials Provider to receive AWS STS credentials
+    3. Call the AWS IoT Credentials Provider to receive AWS STS credentials
-    D) Call the Registration API with a SigV4 authentication header derived from the STS credentials to receive an S3  pre-signed URL
+    4. Call the Registration API with a SigV4 authentication header derived from the STS credentials to receive an S3  pre-signed URL
-    E) Upload sample data to the S3 bucket created in the CloudFormation stack using the S3 pre-signed URL
+    5. Upload sample data to the S3 bucket created in the CloudFormation stack using the S3 pre-signed URL

+### Detailed steps
+1. Local IoT client should already be started by this point
- - You will need to make an initial call to the registration API to get a token.
+2. You will need to make an initial call to the registration API to get a token.
 When this request is made, the API will generate a token as well as dummy metadata including "tenant", "location", "deviceType", and save it all to a DynamoDB table.
-  To do this, you will make a "GET" request to the registration API to retrieve the registration token The URL is: <endpoint from CloudFormation stack>/api/token
+To do this, you will make a "GET" request to the registration API to retrieve the registration token.

-`curl <endpoint>/api/token`
+The URL is: <endpoint from CloudFormation stack>/api/token `curl <endpoint>/api/token`

-Copy the token out of the `curl` response and use it to create another API call to the local IoT client.
+3. Copy the token out of the `curl` response and use it to create another API call to the local IoT client.

+`curl --request POST '127.0.0.1:5000/regToken' --header 'Content-Type: application/json' \
+--data-raw '{"registrationCode": <token from previous request>}'`

 The registration token will then be used to authenticate to the backend and retrieve a certificate.
 The IoT client will also then be able to complete the demo as previously described.
 Please note the token expires in 5 minutes.

-`curl --request POST '127.0.0.1:5000/regToken' --header 'Content-Type: application/json' \
---data-raw '{"registrationCode": <token from previous request>}'`

-If successful, the IoT client should now be able to complete the demo on its own.
+4. If successful, the IoT client should now be able to complete the demo on its own.
 You'll know everything was successful when the last output from the IoT client is "Successfully uploaded data to S3".
 Open the S3 bucket that was created in the CloudFormation template and confirm that the sample data is shown there with a key prefix of "<tenant>/<thing_name>/sample_data_".

 ## Cleanup

-1) Delete items out of DynamoDB
+1) Delete all items out of DynamoDB
-2) Delete objects out of S3
+2) Delete all objects out of S3
 3) Delete CloudFormation stack
 4) Delete AWS IoT Thing Types
 5) Delete AWS IoT Role Aliases